e-clearing-net/OCHP/OCHP.md

  * **Remote Control:** A user controls a charging process at an operator‘s charge pole that was not remotely started by using a provider‘s app.
+ * **Remote Action:** A user triggers advanced and not charging process related actions at a charge point or charging station of an operator.

 The _basic use cases_ require the operator to act as a server in order to receive information and commands from the provider.
 The